Kernix13/beginner-git-commands/COONTRIBUTING_NOTES.md

 # NOTES

+> ## REVIEW THIS ENTIRE PAGE AND EITHER EDIT IT OR DELETE EVERYTHING AND START OVER!

-Notes for the [contrast-ratio-repo](https://github.com/DBenMoshe/contrast-ratio-repo) that I am a part of
+Notes for the [contrast-ratio-repo](https://github.com/DBenMoshe/contrast-ratio-repo) that I am a part of.

 ## Notes from Discord